The following article is an excerpt from "A Book of Bible Study"

 There are conditional promises in the word of God.
 These conditional promises require acts of obedience on our part as God’s people in order for us to receive the blessings promised.
 In Psalm 41 and Isaiah 58, we see God promising His blessings and mercies for our lives, and He gives us these promises on the condition that we show mercy to others.

 In the following verses we see that for those of us who show mercy to others, God promises that light will beak forth for us in our own times of darkness.
-We also see the promise that our “recovery will speedily spring forth”, which speaks of God’s restoration in our lives.
+In verse 8 we also see the promise that our “recovery will speedily spring forth”, which speaks of God’s restoration in our lives.
 We also find God’s promise of His protection, with the glory of the Lord as our rear guard.
-We also see that for those of us who show mercy to others, God promises that when we call to Him for help in our times of trouble, He will answer us.
+And in verse 9 we see that for those of us who show mercy to others, God promises that when we call to Him for help in our times of trouble, He will answer us.

 In verse 11, the Lord said that those who have shown these mercies will be like a “watered garden” and “like a spring of waters, whose waters do not fail”.
 This imagery describes the blessings that come to those who have extended mercy, spending themselves and their resources on behalf of the hungry, to satisfy the needs of those who are oppressed.
-This verse brings to mind the words of the Apostle Paul in his second letter to the Corinthians where he wrote: “For you know the grace of our Lord Jesus Christ, that though He was rich, yet for your sake He became poor, so that you through His poverty might become rich.”
+This verse may bring to mind Jesus’ sacrifice for His people and the words of the Apostle Paul when he wrote: “For you know the grace of our Lord Jesus Christ, that though He was rich, yet for your sake He became poor, so that you through His poverty might become rich.”
 (2 Corinthians 8:9).

 James wrote to believers saying: “Pure and undefiled religion in the sight of our God and Father is this: to visit orphans and widows in their distress, and to keep oneself unstained by the world.”
 (James 1:27).
 To look after widows and orphans in their distress is to be merciful to those who are in a position of weakness, need, and vulnerability, doing what we can to meet their need, and thereby showing mercy to them by spending ourselves and our resources for their benefit.
 At the same time, we are to walk in obedience to all of God’s word, keeping ourselves from being polluted by the world.